-The February 2007 Denuclearization Action Plan does not address any uranium enrichment-related activities or the dismantlement of warheads and instead focuses on shutting down and disabling the key plutonium production facilities.
-A third phase, to begin after disablement is complete and a declaration is accepted by the Six Parties, is to deal with all aspects of North Korea's nuclear program, including weapons, using North Korea's declaration as a basis for future action.
-Understanding the scope of the program and the weapons capability will require transparency and careful verification for the pledged "complete, verifiable, irreversible" disarmament to be achieved.
+The February 2007 Denuclearization Action Plan did not address any uranium enrichment-related activities or the dismantlement of warheads and instead focused on shutting down and disabling the key plutonium production facilities at Yongbyon.
+A third phase, to have begun after disablement was complete and a declaration accepted by the Six Parties, was expected to deal with all aspects of North Korea's nuclear program, including weapons, using North Korea's declaration as a basis for future action.
+Understanding the scope of the program and the weapons capability would require transparency and careful verification for the pledged "complete, verifiable, irreversible" disarmament to be achieved.